 MP: I loved your NCBA Member in Focus feature where you shared that it took a few tries before you were crowned Miss North Carolina.
 Can you share a little bit about that journey and why it was so important for you to keep going?

 CK: One of the things that I learned when I competed in track and field in undergrad was the power of perseverance.
-I competed as a Division I athlete; I started in the heptathlon and competed in that event for two years, was injured and the following year I came back and decided to switch events and continue competing and finish out my career at the University of South Carolina.
+As a Division I athlete, I started in the heptathlon and competed in that event for two years, was injured and the following year I came back and decided to switch events and continue competing and finish out my career at the University of South Carolina.
 Every year, my teammates and I would compete, and it was important to each of us to continue improving our performance each time that we competed.
 I think that is what kept me going.
-When I was in undergrad, you competed every year regardless if you were terrible if you were injured last year- that’s fine, you were going to come back next year, and you were going to try for the same thing.
+When I was in undergrad, you competed every year regardless if you were terrible or you were injured last year- that’s fine.
+You were going to come back next year, and you were going to try for the same thing.
 So, I was used to that.

 When it came to competing in pageants I felt the same way—it’s okay if I didn’t win last year, that doesn’t mean that I can’t win this year and I’m just going to keep improving until I reach my goal.

 MP: I can’t talk to you without mentioning your blog, White Collar Glam.
 What is the inspiration behind your blog?